Whether you have built an e-commerce app or a healthcare website, prioritizing design accessibility is crucial.

 For example, including video captions not only help people with hearing challenges it also helps someone who is watching the video on mute (just as in the case of the social media feed).

-Or, including legible, high-contrast fonts help people with vision disabilities.
+Or, including legible, high-contrast fonts that help people with vision disabilities.
 But it also allows people with perfect eyesight who may be using the app outdoors in bright sunlight.

 Whatever the kind of disability, empathy is essential for creating an accessible design.